XPRIZE/GLEXP-Team-Chimple-goa/INSTALL.md

 # Compilation and installation instructions for building the Chimple application
 Below are the steps for building the Chimple application on a Windows computer.
-For MacOS or Linux, similar steps can be followed
+For MacOS or Linux, similar steps can be followed.
-*Please do not create any directories with spaces in them*
+*Please do not create any directories with spaces in them.*
 ## Pre-requisites
 1. Install the latest [Android Studio](https://developer.android.com/studio)
     1. Open Android Studio->Tools->SDK Manager